eellak/nlpbuddy/README.md

 This is a text analysis application for performing common NLP tasks through a web dashboard interface and an API.

-It leverages spaCy.io for the NLP tasks plus Gensim's implementation of the TextRank algorithm for text summarization.
+It leverages [Spacy](https://spacy.io) for the NLP tasks plus [Gensim's](https://github.com/RaRe-Technologies/gensim) implementation of the TextRank algorithm for text summarization.

 It supports Greek and English texts, with automatic identification of language.